socialgenomics/discover-frontend/README.md

     "repositive-styles": "git@github.com:repositive/repositive-styles.git#feature/nice-buttons-scss"
     ```

 Work as usual on both projects.
-For finish work on both branches:
+When finishing work on both branches:

 1. Finish the styles feature branch and push to Github